gardinermichael/ga-wpe-sage-10-workflow/README.md

 ### .gitignore

-You will have two .gitignores that live in a folder called `.gitignores`.
+You will have two .gitignores that live in a folder at your repo's root called `.gitignores`.
 The `__default` file corresponds to pushing from your local machine to Github, while the `__production` file corresponds to pushing from Github to WPE.
 When setting up your repo, add the default .gitignore with the following command at the repo root level: `ln -s .gitignores/__default .gitignore`. __NOTE:__ I need to finish the last step still (delinking and relinking the production .gitignore, so the workflow as it stands will add a bunch of unnecessary things to the WPE.
 Will fix soon.
 Please see [this folder](https://github.com/gardinermichael/ga-wpe-sage-10-workflow/tree/main/.gitignores) for the files.

 ### WPE SSH Fingerprint